 Water Labbu is a dangerous new threat actor with a complex routine and infrastructure that isn’t afraid to leverage the schemes of other scammers for its own ends, exploiting live chat applications on preexisting scam websites that were developed using the ElectronJS framework.

 A key part of the threat actor’s routine is the exploitation of a known Chromium vulnerability to target scammers who use an unpatched version of the MeiQia app.
-Given that users are dealing not only with the original scammer, but with Water Labbu as well, we advise both individuals and organisations to update their applications and systems to the latest secure versions to prevent vulnerable software from being exploited and used in malicious ways.
+Given that users are dealing not only with the original scammer, but with Water Labbu as well, we advise both individuals and organizations to update their applications and systems to the latest secure versions to prevent vulnerable software from being exploited and used in malicious ways.

 Read the first part of our Water Labbu series to learn more about how the threat actor compromises Dapps for their own purposes.